globsoftinc/sanourl/README.md

-# Ankuram Robot Update System
-This repo contains the files for Ankuram Robot Dynamic Notice, Slides and Menu updating system
+# Admin Portal for GlobSoft Inc.